Bangladesh national rugby union team

 The Bangladesh national rugby union team represents Bangladesh in men's international rugby union.
 The team has yet to make their debut at the Rugby World Cup.
-The team participating asian rugby tournaments.
+The team participates in Asian rugby tournaments.

-Team image

-Nicknames

-The Bangladesh national rugby union team has been known or nicknamed as "Green Tigers".

-Home stadium

-The team play its home matches on the Bangladesh Army Stadium and others stadiums.

 History

-The Bangladesh national rugby union team represent Bangladesh in the international levels of rugby football game.The team have won bowl round of 2018 Asia Rugby Sevens Series The Bangladesh Rugby Federation Union are organizing several age levels tournament to build strong foundation in their national team.
-In 2022 the federation organized Bangabandhu Bangladesh-Nepal International Rugby Series.
-Bangladesh won there first Rugby series against Nepal by a 3-0 lead in series.
-All of the matches took place in Dhaka from 21–22 June 2022.
+The Bangladesh national rugby union team represents Bangladesh in the international levels of rugby football games.
+The Bangladesh Rugby Federation Union is organizing several age levels tournaments to build a strong foundation in their national team.
+In 2022 the federation organized the Bangabandhu Bangladesh-Nepal International Rugby Series.
+Bangladesh won their first rugby series against Nepal with a 3–0 lead in the series.
+All the matches took place in Dhaka from 21 to 22 June 2022.